Transfer of assets

 The transfer contract will include covenants which protect the benefit of the asset in perpetuity for the local community.
 Generally, these covenants are broadly based so the community’s ability to respond to changing local needs is not limited.
 They are also attached to the organisation, not the property, so the organisation can dispose of the property in the future, provided that the proceeds are reinvested in providing community benefit.

 Once we have agreed what form the transfer will take, the main points will be set out in a ‘Heads of Terms’.
 This will include the key elements of the transfer including:

 - tenure – freehold or leasehold or management agreement

 - details of term, any break or termination clauses or special conditions, if leasehold

 Once both parties have agreed the HoTs, our solicitors will prepare the legal transfer documents and we will liaise with solicitors for the receiving organisation.

 The transfer completion will be connected with completing any service delivery agreements.

-We do not provide advice to receiving organisations.
-Where necessary, you should take independent professional advice, including legal advice and structural/condition surveys.
+Please note that while we are able to offer feedback on your application, we do not provide advice to receiving organisations.
+Where necessary, you should take independent professional advice, including legal advice and structural or condition surveys.